fsjoyti/dataeng-zoomcamp-final-project/README.md

 ## Goals

-The goal of this project is to analyze how insurance premium amounts changed over the years from 2022 to 2025.
-As a starter, I attempted to look at how max insurance premium amounts changed from 2022 to 2025.
+The objective of this project is to investigate trends in insurance premium amounts over the years 2022 to 2025 across various demographic and categorical groups.
+Initially, the focus is on analyzing the changes in maximum insurance premium amounts during this period to identify significant patterns or anomalies.
 Link to the dashboard:
 [Insurance Premium Dashboard](https://lookerstudio.google.com/reporting/5ef34b9e-ea05-4925-b5e8-c13f94593982)